winglang/wing/docs/contributing/999-rfcs/2024-03-24-snapshot-tests.md

 deploys and all test cases pass), the test framework will create `foo.test.w.tfaws.snap` which will include a nicely formatted (markdown?) snapshot of all the synthesis output from this test.

+> In a future version we can add support for placing all snapshots in an adjacent subdirectory.

 Now, when `wing test -t tf-aws foo.test.w` is executed in CI (`CI=1`), by default it won't actually go and deploy to the cloud.
 Instead, it will just synthesize the output and compare it to the committed `.snap` file.
 If the output is not the same, the test will fail with a nice diff